-Here at the Cotswold Company, we take all forms of slavery and human trafficking very seriously.
-This is the fourth Modern Slavery Statement issued by the Cotswold Company in accordance with S54 of the Modern Slavery Act 2015.
+Here at The Cotswold Company, we take all forms of slavery and human trafficking very seriously.
+This is the fifth Modern Slavery Statement issued by The Cotswold Company in accordance with S54 of the Modern Slavery Act 2015.

 Drawing on the Ethical Trading Initiative Base Code and the International Labour Organisation’s Forced Labour Protocol for guidance, we continue to ensure we take action to address and effectively mitigate risks relating to modern slavery.